-Acknowledging the hard work of your employees is one way to cultivate a culture of that nature.
+Acknowledging the hard work of your employees and developing an employee awards program is one way to cultivate a culture of that nature.
 They’ll feel respected, valued, and happier at work – feelings that spread throughout the team and increase peoples’ loyalty to the organisation.

 3. It Protects Against Various Business Problems